 You’ve reached the point in your life where you’re ready to have a baby.
 It’s time.
 Now, all you have to do is get pregnant.

 Not always.
 For some, getting pregnant takes time.
-Unfortunately it can become a stressful time with all the waiting, wondering, testing and retesting month after month.
-While there are certainly medical reasons couples can’t get pregnant, and plenty of medical options for those couples, pregnancy is a natural and common part of life.
+Unfortunately, it can become a stressful time with all the waiting, wondering, testing and retesting month after month.
+While there are certain medical reasons couples can’t get pregnant, and plenty of medical options for those couples, pregnancy is a natural and common part of life.
 If it wasn’t, the human race wouldn’t even be here!

-Every now and then, however, our bodies need a little help to do what we want it to do.
+Now and then, however, our bodies need a little help to do what we want it to do.
 Need to fight off a cold?
 A little zinc and some hot ginger and lemon tea will do the trick.
 Have a strained muscle?
-Ice and epsom salts will encourage your body to ease the strain.
+Ice and Epsom salts will encourage your body to ease the strain.

-Why not the same with getting pregnant?
-Encouraging your body to go down the fertility path could be as easy as a few dietary changes and some self care.
+Why not the same as getting pregnant?
+Encouraging your body to go down the fertility path could be as easy as a few dietary changes and some self-care.
 Mama Natural offers some great tips to do just that.

 Processed foods tax your system in unhealthy, unpredictable ways.
 Support your body by giving it the fuel it needs – real food!
 What does that mean?
 Eat what your great-great-grandmother ate.
 No more shopping down the grocery store aisles.
 Spend your time along the perimeter where the fresh fruits & veggies, meats, and cheeses are.